connexcs/docs/docs/apps/components/date.md

 ## Description

-It's a specialized input field designed to collect date information from users.
+**Date** is a specialized input field designed to collect date information from users.

 It typically provides a user-friendly interface for selecting a date, often in the form of a calendar or a date picker.